CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_system_io_controller.html.markdown

 * `managing_instance`:(string) This field identifies the CIMC that manages the controller.
 * `model`:(string) This field identifies the model of the given component.
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `oper_state`:(string) This field identifies the SIOC operational state.
 * `part_number`:(string) Part Number identifier for the IO module.
 * `pid`:(string) This field identifies the Product ID for systemIOController.